HebiRobotics/jfx-static-feature/README.md

 ### Building the Static SDK from Source

 The `jfx-static-libs` jar repackages the combined static SDK archive that the fork's CI publishes, so nothing here has to be built by hand.
-To reproduce it, build the `jfx27-metadata` branch of [ennerf/jfx](https://github.com/ennerf/jfx) with the stock OpenJFX gradle build and a plain JDK 25+ without bundled JavaFX:
+Each [ennerf/jfx release](https://github.com/ennerf/jfx/releases) is named `<version>-<commit>` and links the source commit, which is also recorded in the jar's `META-INF/NOTICE`.
+To reproduce an archive, check out that commit and build it with the stock OpenJFX gradle build and a plain JDK 25+ without bundled JavaFX:

 ```bash
 bash gradlew --no-daemon -PSTATIC_BUILD=true -PCOMPILE_MEDIA=false -PCOMPILE_WEBKIT=false sdk